 News from France

 Equipop took part in an event in Paris to say NO to FGM (“Non à l’excision”).This event was organised by the umbrella organisation Excision parlons-en and several organisations in France took part in the action, both at the public demonstration and also through a social media action on Facebook.

+You can find Equipop’s statement released on International Women’s Day on 8th March.

 News from the UK